PirateBox-Dev/openwrt-dev-environment/README.md

 You can now continue with the [auto installation](http://piratebox.cc/openwrt:diy) step.

+### Local feed variant
+#### For the impatient
+If you just want to build s snapshot release run:

+    make auto_build_snapshot

+This will automated run the steps described below and may take from minutes, to hours, depending on your system.
+There are some points while making this target where you will be asked for your root password so you have to either sit it out or run it as root.

+#### Step by step
+The local feed variant only differs in a couple of steps from the piratebox feed method.
+If you want to add your own repositories to the local feed, create a local feed directory

+    mkdir local_feed

+And add your repositories.
+Then run the steps from above.

+Instead of __Step 2__ you run:

+    make apply_local_feed

+And instead of __Step 4__ you run:

+    make install install_local_feed

 ### Troubleshooting
 #### Builing OpenWRT fails with errors
 Run __make__ in the openwrt folder single threaded and with the __S=v__ flag to get detailed output: